This tutorial will help you to under the Sticky bit, SUID and SGID file permissions under Linux system.

 The sticky bit is used to indicate special permissions for files and directories.
-If a directory with sticky bit enabled, will restricts deletion of file inside it.
-It can be removed by root, owner of file or who have write permission on it.
-This is usefull for publically accessible directories like /tmp.
+If a directory with sticky bit enabled will restrict deletion of the file inside it.
+It can be removed by the root, owner of the file or who have to write permission on it.
+This is useful for publically accessible directories like /tmp.

 In above output it showing sticky bit is set with character t or T in permissions filed.
 Small t represent that execute permission also enable and capital T represent that execute permission are not enabled.

 If SUID bit is set on a file and a user executed it.
 The process will have the same rights as the owner of the file being executed.

 For example: passwd command have SUID bit enabled.
 When a normal user changes his password this script update few system files like /etc/passwd and /etc/shadow which can’t be updated by non-root account.
 So that passwd command process always run with root user rights.

 Here is the implementation of SUID on file under Linux system.

 chmod u+s tecadmin.txt ls -l tecadmin.txt -rw sr-xr-x 1 root root 0 Mar 8 02:06 tecadmin.txt